-For more sweet recipes, check collection of Diwali sweets recipes
+For more sweet recipes, check this collection of Diwali Sweets Recipes

 1. Dry roast chopped nuts till crunchy. keep this aside in a plate.
 If you want you can also toast the whole nuts until crunchy.
 Cool and then pulse in a grinder.

 2. To the same pan, add chopped figs with 3 table spoons water to soften them.
 By the time i could take the picture, the water got evaporated.
 But make sure figs turn soft.

-4. After 3 to 4 minutes, it turns mushy and stick.
+4. After 3 to 4 minutes, it turns mushy and sticky.
 But this depends on the type of your dates too, but cook till they turn soft and mushy.
 I added 1 tsp. organic virgin coconut oil, this is optional.
-Since i used a stainless pan, it began to stick , so the oil helped me to cook it further without burning.
-If you are not using oil or ghee, use a non stick
+Since I used a stainless pan, it began to stick , so the oil helped me to cook it further without burning.
+If you are not using oil or ghee, use a non stick.

 5. Anjeer and dates mixture should become quite hot and thick, not soggy, else the burfi turns soggy and turns sticky while you cut.

 6. Mix well. the mixture should looks firm and fairly dry like you see in the picture below.
 After adding nuts if the mixture doesn’t look firm, then cook for another two minutes.
-Transfer it to a greased plate, foil or butter paper.
-Spread the mixture with a rolling pin immediately and cool it. cut to pieces once it cools completely.
+Transfer it to a butter paper.
+Cover it with another parchment paper.
+Spread the mixture with a rolling pin immediately and cool it.
+Cut to pieces once it cools completely.

 If using within a day, needs no refrigeration.
-Else refrigerate and use with in a week.
+Else refrigerate anjeer barfi and use with in a week.

-- 1 tsp. oil or ghee (optional, use if not using a non stick pan)
+- 1 teaspoon oil or ghee (optional, use if not using a non stick pan)

-- Add chopped figs to a heavy bottom pan and sprinkle 3 tbsp. water to the same pan and cook till they turn soft
+- Add chopped figs to a heavy bottom pan and sprinkle 3 to 4 tablespoons water.
+Cook till they turn very soft and mushy.

 - Add dates, raisins, cinnamon powder and cardamom powder.
 Mix and cook till everything turns mushy and sticky and thick.